What Is Anesthesia?

 - any medicines (prescription and over-the-counter), supplements, or herbal remedies your child takes

-- whether your child smokes, drinks alcohol, or takes any drugs
+- whether your child smokes, drinks alcohol, or uses any drugs

 - any past reactions your child or any family member has had to anesthesia